Liebig's Extract of Meat Company: Fray Bentos industrial complex

-The works and yards at Fray Bentos ranked among the largest industrial complexes in South America in Uruguay and helped usher in the industrial revolution there.
+The works and yards at the Fray Bentos factory complex in Fray Bentos in Uruguay ranked among the largest industrial complexes in South America and helped usher in the industrial revolution there.
 The city of Fray Bentos grew simultaneously with the factory.
 The plant played a major role in the development of Uruguay's cattle sector, which is still one of the country's main sources of export products.
 It attracted many European immigrants and, in its heyday, had 5,000 employees.
 It is said that an animal was processed every five minutes.
 Every part of the animal was used.

 The Liebig Football Club of Fray Bentos, later renamed Club Atlético Anglo, was established in 1905.

 In 1964, a typhoid outbreak in Aberdeen was traced to Fray Bentos corned beef.
 Investigations into the 1964 Aberdeen typhoid outbreak revealed that the cooling water used in the canning process at the plant was not being consistently chlorinated.
 Meanwhile, Britain's entry into the Common Market affected trade patterns.
-These factors combined had a serious negative impact on sales, and in 1971, the complex was given to the Uruguayan government.
-The plant's viability never recovered and the production ceased completely in 1979, a major blow to the area's residents.
+These factors combined had a serious negative impact on sales, and, in 1971, the complex was given to the Uruguayan government.
+The plant's viability never recovered and production ceased completely in 1979, a major blow to the area's residents.